l5shi/Implement-SLAM-with-RGBD-measurements/README.md

 ## Here is instruction for this project.
-I am using Python3.6
+I used Python3.6
 load_data.py is the function loading the data sets, including lidar, joint, and cam data main.py is my core code.
 Runing it you will get the plot for the testset data  map.
 Particle_filter.py is the funtions which including softmax function, resampling function, and particle filter function